-Every home in the UK will be fitted with smart energy meters by 2020 — but what does this mean if you’re a renter or landlord?
+Every home in the UK will be offered a smart energy meters by 2020.
+If you're a renter or a landlord, you are probably wondering how this effects you.
+We explain.

 Why pay more for the same energy?